bjmorgan/py-sc-fermi/docs/source/theory.rst

 Northrup, 1991 <https://doi.org/10.1103/PhysRevLett.67.2339>`_), and the
 statistics used by py-sc-fermi v2 and the original SC-Fermi code.
-Site exclusion and the dilute limit therefore agree wherever defects are dilute, and part ways only as a species approaches its site budget — at low formation energies, high temperatures, or otherwise high occupancy — where site exclusion holds the concentration below the unbounded dilute value.
-The difference grows smoothly with occupancy; there is no occupancy below which the two are exactly equal.
+Site exclusion and the dilute limit therefore agree wherever defects are dilute, and part ways only as a species approaches its site budget (at low formation energies, high temperatures, or otherwise high occupancy), where site exclusion holds the concentration below the unbounded dilute value.
+The difference grows smoothly with occupancy, vanishing only in the dilute limit.

 When site exclusion is not enough